Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 If you have decided to get a divorce splitting assets (as well as debts) can feel overwhelming.
 However, a few simple steps can help make things clearer and reduce the stress and strain on your emotions.

-If you would like professional help with the division of assets in divorce processes and reaching an agreement over your finances, explore our services here.
+If you would like professional help with the division of assets in the divorce process and reaching an agreement over your finances, explore our services here.

 How to split assets in a divorce